 The Hallmarks of Hunan Flavor

-Beyond chilies, the Hunanese are masters of fermentation.
+Beyond chiles, the Hunanese are masters of fermentation.
 Rural home cooks ferment tofu by covering it in dry rice straw and letting it mold for a few weeks.
-It is then mixed with strong liquor, salt, star anise, and chili flakes and packed into pickling jars for at least a month.
+It is then mixed with strong liquor, salt, star anise, and chile flakes and packed into pickling jars for at least a month.
 The result is a cheesy-tasting, creamy substance (with an eye-watering aroma) used as a relish and an ingredient in sauces.
 Dou fu ru spread on toast is a favorite late-night nosh for Dunlop.

 As in Cantonese cuisine, dou chi, or fermented black soy beans, are widely employed by cooks in Hunan.
-Cantonese cooks often mash them into a paste with garlic, but the Hunanese add them whole to dishes along with, you guessed it, chilies for a blend of rich, earthy savoriness and a kick of heat.
+Cantonese cooks often mash them into a paste with garlic, but the Hunanese add them whole to dishes along with, you guessed it, chiles for a blend of rich, earthy savoriness and a kick of heat.

 That's not the only stinky bean.
 La ba dou, winter sacrifice beans (aka yellow soybeans), get fermented and added to steamed and stir fried dishes.
 They're first cooked, then left out to mold, then sealed in crocks with salt, wine, and ginger until they develop a rich umami flavor.
-Dunlop recommends stir frying them with a little ground pork, sliced red chili, and a copious amount of coriander stems.
+Dunlop recommends stir frying them with a little ground pork, sliced red chile, and a copious amount of coriander stems.

 And then there's bacon.
 "Skin as richly red as amber, fat as luminous as crystal, lean meat like a rose," goes local historian Li Peitan's description of his homeland's celebrated preserved pork belly, la rou.
 In the Hunanese countryside, smoking bacon by a farmhouse kitchen fire remains a local tradition.
 It's also prevalent in the cities, where Dunlop says makeshift smokehouses are in found in the courtyards of apartment complexes.
 Bacon is used in many dishes such as xiang gan zi chao la rou, stir fried smoky bacon with smoked bean curd.